 A quick search of the area found three Norwegian workers and a German sentry who was shot by Granlund.
 A second sentry, alerted by the shots, fled his post and ran down the tunnel towards the village.
 With the alarm raised they placed their explosive charges on the generators casings and set them for ten minutes’ delay.

 Making their escape, the raiders were heading up the mountain to meet with O’Brien’s pipeline team, when tremendous explosions rocked the ground below them.
 From above they saw the building shudder and fire spreading through it.

 The explosions had been the signal for O’Brien to snap his time pencils, and thirty-minutes later a thunderous roar echoed around the fjord.
 From high up on the mountain the pipes ruptured and millions of gallons of water, and tons of mud and rocks fell on the plant.

 However, the commando’s withdrawal didn’t go so well.
-In the confusion that followed, Erling Djupdraet, the second Norwegian corporal, was mortally wounded.
-Four men: Richard O’Brien, Fred Trigg, John Fairclough and Sverre Granuland all escaped through Sweden and eventually made it back to Britain.
+The Norwegian corporal Erling Djupdraet was mortally wounded.
+Four men: O’Brien, Trigg, Fairclough and Granuland all escaped through Sweden and eventually made it back to Britain.
 The others however, weren’t so fortunate.
 Spotted by the Germans, low on ammunition, they soon found themselves surrounded, with no option but to surrender.

 Taken to Colditz for interrogation they were then sent to Sachsenhausen Concentration Camp, near Berlin, where all seven men were executed by a bullet in the back of neck.
 Graeme Black, Joe Houghton, Miller Smith, Cyril Abram, Eric Curtis, Bill Chudley and Reg Makeham were the first victims of Hitler’s infamous Commando Order